tidesdb/tidesdb/doc/04-reference/transaction.md

 ### Description

-Validates conflicts if the isolation level requires it, draws a commit sequence, reserves the written keys, writes the batch to the write-ahead log, and applies it to the memtable.
+Claims the written keys if the isolation level requires it, draws a commit sequence, validates conflicts, writes the batch to the write-ahead log, and applies it to the memtable.
 The log write happens before the memtable apply, so a crash in between recovers the batch rather than losing it.